neuromation/platform-benchmark/Scenario.md

 #### 3. Run a training script
 * In PyCharm Professional, add run Configuration for `experiments/train.py` script with the following
  parameters: `--log_dir /var/results --data_root /var/data`
 * Run this configuration.
-PyCharm now uploads source code to the Platform itself and runs training.
+PyCharm now uploads source code to the Platform and runs training.